greg-md/framework/README.md

 In the next example we will instantiate the kernel and create a command that will say hello.

-> Providing the application to the kernel is optional.
+> Providing the Application and Symfony Console Application to the kernel is optional.
-> If you will not provide it, the kernel will instantiate a new application by itself.
+> If you will not provide them, the kernel will instantiate them by itself.

 ```php
 $consoleKernel = new \Greg\Framework\Console\ConsoleKernel($app);